-An advocate, interpreter, or other assistant may assist the family in the interview process. ©Copyright 2019 Nan McKay & Associates, Inc.NMA 20Page 11-3 Unlimited copies may be made for internal use.
-HACD Admin Plan
+An advocate, interpreter, or other assistant may assist the family in the interview process.

 11-I.D.
 CONDUCTING ANNUAL REEXAMINATIONS

 As part of the annual reexamination process, families are required to provide updated information to the PHA regarding the family's income, expenses, and composition [24 CFR 982.551(b)].